LIFE FOR WOMEN IN TUDOR TIMES

 In the early 16th century some upper class women were highly educated.
-(Elizabeth I was well educated and she liked reading).
-They learned music and dancing and needlework.
-They also learned to read and write and they learned languages like Greek and Latin, Spanish, Italian and French.
+Two of Henry VIII's wives, Catherine of Aragon and Catherine Parr were well educated.
+Queen Elizabeth I was also well educated and she liked reading.
+Girls learned music and dancing and needlework.
+They also learned to read and write.
+They might also learn languages like Greek and Latin, Spanish, Italian and French.

 However towards the end of the 16th century girls spent less time on academic subjects and more time on skills like music and embroidery.